Homaei/DigitalTwin-Water-ML/README.md

 ## Overview

 In rural Water Distribution Networks (WDNs), operators face the challenge of efficiently routing and scheduling maintenance tasks across vast areas with varied priorities and dependencies.
-These tasks often rely on operators’ judgment, leading to inefficiencies, especially when handling simultaneous tasks with differing priorities.
+These tasks often rely on operators’ judgment, which can lead to inefficiencies, especially when handling simultaneous tasks with differing priorities.
 This project addresses these challenges by developing a systematic approach to optimize routing and scheduling, thereby reducing operational costs, such as travel time, fuel consumption, and CO₂ emissions.

 ### Problem Description

 The maintenance scheduling in WDNs is modeled as a complex **Single Machine Scheduling** problem with preemptive tasks, variable release times, and task dependencies.
 This problem is NP-hard and involves several constraints, including:

 - **Task Prioritization**: Tasks are assigned different priorities, requiring high-priority tasks to be addressed promptly.
-- **Emergency Tasks**: High-priority emergency tasks can arrive at any time and must be incorporated into the existing schedule, often with penalties for delays.
+- **Emergency Tasks**: High-priority emergency tasks can arrive at any time and need to be incorporated into the existing schedule, often with penalties for delays.
 - **Task Dependencies**: Some tasks are dependent on the completion of others, which must be respected to avoid operational conflicts.

-The objective is to develop an optimized schedule that minimizes completion time, fuel consumption, CO₂ emissions, and task delays while ensuring efficient task handling and respecting dependencies and preemptions.
+The objective is to develop an optimized schedule that minimizes completion time, fuel consumption, CO₂ emissions, and task delays, while ensuring efficient handling of tasks and respecting dependencies and preemptions.

 ### Mathematical Model and Objectives